shalomj/PixyBlox/README.md

 php artisan migrate
 ```

 PixyBlox uses `public` disk to store files so you need to create a symbolic link in order for the uploaded files to be accessible from the web.
-More info [here](https://laravel.com/docs/7.x/filesystem#the-public-disk "The Public Disk")
+More info [here](https://laravel.com/docs/7.x/filesystem#the-public-disk "The Public Disk").

 ```bash
 php artisan storage:link